BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/the_free_peoples.md

 - **Mithril Coat** `PASSIVE`

-A piece of [Mithril armour][Mithril Armour], additionally Bilbo may re-roll Fate rolls of a 1.
+This is a Unique piece of [Mithril armour][Mithril Armour].
+Additionally, the wearer may re-roll Fate rolls of a 1.

 - **Sting** `ACTIVE`

-An Elven [hand weapon][Hand Weapon], Bilbo gains +1 Strength when making strikes with Sting.
+This is a Unique Elven [hand weapon][Hand Weapon].
+A model gains a bonus of +1 to their Strength when making Strikes with Sting.

 - **Slip Away** `PASSIVE`

-Whilst wearing [the One Ring][The One Ring] and [Invisible], enemy models Engaged in Combat with Bilbo must halve their Fight value.
+Whilst Bilbo is wearing [the One Ring][The One Ring] and is [Invisible], enemy models Engaged in Combat with Bilbo will halve their Fight Value even if there are other models friendly to Bilbo Engaged in the same Combat.

 </div>